 Video streaming website is just one of many types of sites that exist to entertain their users.
 While various entertainment websites may pursue different goals, they all share the same purpose: to attract visitors and keep them engaged for a specific time frame.
 Such a website also includes interactive elements like chat rooms and forums to encourage user engagement.

 A government website

 The government website falls into a more complex category.
 The primary purpose behind government websites is delivering service and not strictly selling.
 Some sites offer residents unemployment and housing benefits while others serve as information centers for all medical-related things.
-Nonprofit organizations ' main purpose is providing service alongside raising money to support the service delivery.
+Non-profit organizations' main purpose is providing service alongside raising money to support the cost of service delivery.

 Know what your client wants